 The Family Mediation Service encourages the separating couple to co-operate with each other in working out mutually acceptable arrangements on all or any of the following:

-The Family Mediation Service describes the role of the mediator as follows:
+The role of the mediator is to:

 A professionally trained mediator assists the couple to reach their own agreement.